kushalbakshi/element-event/README.md

 ## Element architecture

-In both of the following diagrams, the trial table starts immediately downstream from
+In diagram below, ***BehaviorRecording*** table starts immediately downstream from
 ***Session***.
-In one case, Sessions are first segmented into trials, and then segmented into events.
-This might be appropriate, for example, in a paradigm with repeated conditions and response behaviors associated with different conditions.
-In the next, Sessions are directly upstream from both Trials and Events.
-This might be appropriate for a paradigm that recorded events within naturalistic free behavior.
+Recordings can be segmented into both trials, which are assumed to have duration, and events, which may be instantaneous.
+Researchers may find one or both  appropriate for their particular paradigm.
+A set of trials can be further organized into blocks, representing a larger span of time.
 We provide an [example workflow](https://github.com/datajoint/workflow-trial/) with a [pipeline script](https://github.com/datajoint/workflow-trial/blob/main/workflow_trial/pipeline.py) that models combining this Element with the corresponding